tink-crypto/tink/examples/helloworld/cc/README.md

 # C++ Hello World

-This is a command-line tool that can encrypt and decrypt small files using _authenticated encryption with associated data_ ([AEAD](https://github.com/google/tink/blob/master/doc/PRIMITIVES.md#authenticated-encryption-with-associated-data)).
+This is a command-line tool that can encrypt and decrypt small files using [AEAD (Authenticated Encryption with Associated Data)](../../../docs/PRIMITIVES.md#authenticated-encryption-with-associated-data).

 It demonstrates the basic steps of using Tink, namely loading key material, obtaining a primitive, and using the primitive to do crypto.

-Moreoever, since this app shares the same Bazel's WORKSPACE with Tink, its BUILD file can directly depend on Tink.
+Moreover, since this app shares the same Bazel WORKSPACE with Tink, its BUILD file can directly depend on Tink.

-## Build and run
+## Build and Run

-**Bazel**
+### Bazel

 ```shell
 git clone https://github.com/google/tink